dtcenter/METexpress/docs/Users_Guide/index.rst

 **Citations**

-The citation for this User's Guide should be:

 |author_list|, |release_year|: The METexpress Version |version| User's Guide.
 Developmental Testbed Center.
 Available at: `METexpress releases <https://github.com/dtcenter/METexpress/releases>`_

 **Acknowledgments**

-We thank all the METexpress sponsors including: ???
-DTC partners (NOAA, NCAR, USAF, and NSF) ???
-Thanks also go to the staff at the Developmental Testbed Center for their help, advice, and many types of support. ???
+We thank all the METexpress sponsors including: Next Generation Global Prediction System (NGGPS), Unified Forecast System (UFS) R2O Project, Developmental Testbed Center, and NOAA/Global
+Systems Laboratory (GSL).
+Thanks also go to the staff at the Developmental Testbed Center for their help, advice, and many types of support, to NOAA/NWS/Environmental Modeling Center (EMC) for their input and review, and to Ken Sperow of NOAA/NWS/Meteorological Development Laboratory for assistance with deploying METexpress in the cloud on Amazon Web Services.

 .. toctree::
    :titlesonly:
    :numbered: 2